shnayder/learnit/README.md

 # Formatting and linting helpers
 $ deno task fmt
 $ deno task lint

+# Capture a headless browser screenshot of the home page (writes artifacts/home.png)
+$ deno task screenshot
 ```

 `deno task dev` will produce a bundle and boot the server.
 The watcher keeps an eye on TypeScript/TSX files under `src/` and restarts the server if the backend code changes.
 Fix any bundle errors reported in the terminal and the watcher will pick up again automatically.

+`deno task screenshot` spins up the local server in the background, runs `npx playwright screenshot` against it, and stores a snapshot of the home page at `artifacts/home.png`.
+The first run downloads the Chromium browser via Playwright, so it may take longer than subsequent runs.

 ## Project structure